Dev-Sites/digitalcoaching/Marketing.md

 **Quora**: Quora is an online information sharing platform.
-#1.
-The first step to using Quora is to write
+1) The first step to using Quora is to write.

 Here's something amazing about Quora: it drives traffic for years after you write.
 I did a lot of writing on Quora in 2014 just for fun.
 I didn't have any big plans--I just wrote about things that I knew about.
 Apparently I wrote a lot because they gave me a Top Writer designation and sent me a Quora fleece.
 I think that I totaled 40 or 50 answers that year.
 But that's not the amazing part, this is: despite not having written in almost a year, I still get 9,000 views per month on my answers.